 Prosperity in motion—I got the vision Lakshmi needed to be dancing, rather than her normal seated or standing position, and I felt really strongly about it.
 As a dancer myself, I knew that in Indian classical dance forms, every pose, every hand gesture, had meaning, and I didn’t want to ignore that.
 I also wasn’t sure how inappropriate a dancing Lakshmi might be (there is still a cultural climate in many parts of the world in which dance is associated with prostitution!).
 So I researched Lakshmi herself and the cultures she originates from, spoke to a few ladies from India, and researched Indian dance.
 I figured out which was considered the most feminine of dance postures, and from there, I discovered she is already depicted in this particular posture in many statues and images!
 I had just never noticed it before.

 This painting was created for Beatrex Quntanna’s annual workbook, Living by the Light of the Moon, and her “Year of Prosperity” wall calendar.

 18x18 mixed media painting, acrylic painting on birch hardboard, Moon added digitally

 Creating the Painting

 This was painted with acrylic on Birch hardboard.
-I set out to depict the Moon in an abstracted way, but I’m glad Beatrex suggested I take it further—I digitally added the Moon you see in the finished art, and I love the result.
-I had originally planned to crop the finished art for the cover, so I painted the mandala around her to give me plenty of space to decide how to crop it later.
+I set out to depict the Moon in an abstracted way, but I’m glad Beatrex suggested I take it further—I digitally added the Moon you see in the finished art for Beatrex’s covers, and I love the result.
+The original painting felt incomplete after living with the cover art, so I later painted it in.
+The initial plan was to crop the finished art for the cover, so I had painted the large mandala around her to give me plenty of space to decide how to crop it later.
 Only later, we decided it was worth using the whole image.

 Indian Classical Dance